-- .1 where your last remaining authorised person: - .a dies: or - .b abandons, retires or resigns from the practice; or - .2 where you are a BSB entity (other than a BSB licensed body) a non-authorised individual is appointed as a manager of or otherwise acquires an ownership interest in such a practice; - .3 where you cease to have available at least one employee who is authorised to carry on a particular reserved activity which you are authorised to provide.
-Examples of situations where an individual should be considered to be unavailable to a BSB entity include where: - .a they are committed to prison; - .b they are unable to attend to the practice because of incapacity caused by illness, accident or age; - .c they become and continue to lack capacity under Part 1 of the Mental Capacity Act 2005; - .d they are made subject to a condition on their practising certificate or registration which would be breached if they continue to be an owner and/or manager of the body; or - .e they are no longer authorised to perform the particular reserved legal activity.
+- .1 where your last remaining authorised person: - .a dies; or - .b abandons, retires or resigns from the practice; or - .2 where you are a BSB entity (other than a BSB licensed body) a non-authorised individual is appointed as a manager of or otherwise acquires an ownership interest in such a practice; - .3 where you cease to have available at least one employee who is authorised to carry on a particular reserved activity which you are authorised to provide.
+Examples of situations where an individual should be considered to be unavailable to a BSB entity include where: - .a they are committed to prison;

-- .5 your HOLP, HOFA, any manager or owner ceases to meet the relevant suitability criteria; or - .6 where you are a licensed body, your last remaining owner and/or manager who is a non-authorised individual dies or otherwise leaves the practice.
+- .c they become and continue to lack capacity under Part 1 of the Mental Capacity Act 2005; - .d they are made subject to a condition on their practising certificate or registration which would be breached if they continue to be an owner and/or manager of the body; or - .e they are no longer authorised to perform the particular reserved legal activity. - .4 you cease to have a HOLP or a HOFA appointed; - .5 your HOLP, HOFA, any manager or owner ceases to meet the relevant suitability criteria; or - .6 where you are a licensed body, your last remaining owner and/or manager who is a non-authorised individual dies or otherwise leaves the practice.